-As of December 31, 2018, we had 3,920 employees, including employees in operations, research and development, engineering and systems, executive and corporate functions, sales and marketing and investment management and research.
-Of these 3,920 employees, 1,429 were located in the United States, 2,475 were located in India and 16 were located in other international locations.
-None of our employees are represented by a labor union.
+As of December 31, 2019, we had 4,190 employees, including employees in operations, research and development, engineering and systems, executive and corporate functions, sales and marketing and investment management and research.
+Of these 4,190 employees, 1,643 were located in the United States, 2,532 were located in India and 15 were located in other international locations.
+None of our employees is represented by a labor union.
 We have never experienced a work stoppage and believe our relationship with our employees is positive.